The impact of memory on learning sequence-to-sequence tasks: Architectures and training

 \paragraph{Auto-regressive model} We first consider the arguably simplest machine-learning model that can be trained on sequential data, an auto-regressive model of order $W$, AR($W$), see \cref{fig:dynamics}.
 The output $\hat \by = (\hat y_t)$ of the model for the trap position given the sequence $\bx$ is given by

 where $\sigma(x)=1/(1+e^{-x})$ is the sigmoidal activation function, and the weights $w_\tau$ and the bias $b$ are trained.
-We will also refer to the window size $W\ge 1$ as the number of ``memory units'', as it governs the number of tokens accessible to the model.
+Its basic structure -- one layer of weights followed by a non-linear activation function -- makes the AR model the seq2seq analogue of the famous perceptron that has been the object of a large literature in the theory of neural networks focused on classification~\cite{gardner1989three, seung1992statistical, engel2001statistical, carleo2019machine}.
+Note that the window size $W\ge 1$ governs the number of tokens accessible to the model.
 We do not pad the input sequence, so the output sequence is shorter than the input sequence by $W-1$ steps.

 \paragraph{Convolutional two-layer network} The auto-regressive model can also be thought of as a single layer 1D convolutional neural network~\cite{lecun1989backprop, goodfellow2016deep} with a single filter and a kernel of size $W$ with sigmoid activation.
 We also consider the natural extension of this model, CNN($W$), a 1D convolutional neural network with two layers (see \cref{fig:dynamics}).
 The first layer has the same kernel size ($W$), but contains $f$ filters with rectified linear activation~\cite{fukushima1969visual}.
 In the second layer, we apply another convolution with a single filter and a kernel size of 1 with sigmoid activation.
-In this way, we can compare a CNN and an AR model with the same memory, i.e., same number of memory units ($W$), and investigate the effect of additional nonlinearities of the second layer of the CNN on the prediction accuracy.
+In this way, we can compare a CNN and an AR model whose ``integration window'' are of the same length $W$.
+This allows us to investigate the effect of additional nonlinearities of the second layer of the CNN on the prediction error.

 \paragraph{Recurrent neural network} We also apply a recurrent network to this task that takes $x_t$ as the input at step $t$, followed by a layer of Gated Recurrent Units~\cite{cho2014properties} with a $d$-dimensional hidden state, followed by a fully connected layer with a single output and the sigmoid activation function (see \cref{fig:dynamics}).
 We refer to this family of models by GRU($d$).